 While designer brands are in no short supply, the city is also bustling with an impressive selection of vintage shops and antique markets.
 The Marché aux Puces de Saint-Ouen, for example, is the largest antique market in the world as well as the fourth most visited attraction in France.
 Located on the northern edge of Paris, this sprawling market boasts some of the best second-hand finds for home decor, vintage fashion, and flashy trinkets.

-And, of course, there’s the aforementioned hidden Parisian gem Mad Lords boutique, where you can find a unique curation of top global jewelry brands like Jacquie Aiche, Anita Ko, Maria Tash, as well as the store’s private line, Mad Precious and Ethical.
+And then, there’s hidden Parisian gem Mad Lords boutique, where you can find a unique curation of top global jewelry brands like Jacquie Aiche, Anita Ko, Maria Tash, as well as the store’s private line, Mad Precious and Ethical.

 Last but not least, no visit to Paris would be complete without stocking up on your favorite French beauty staples at City Pharma.
 From Klorane to Embryolisse to La Roche-Posay, discover a new French skin care brand or snag your faves at better prices.
 The atmosphere at City Pharma may not be as over-the-top in grandeur as the rest of Paris, however, much like French skin care, the pharmacy is simple, clean, and to the point.
 A sentiment that emulates French aesthetics to its very core.

 Perhaps one of the most interesting facets of visiting Paris isn’t just the city's overall appreciation of fine art, but its dedication to celebrating fashion as the true art form that it is.
 More than just wearable art, museums and galleries have been springing up around the city dedicated to the movers and shakers of the industry who, rightfully so, deserve not only the title of “best in show” but an appropriated space showcasing that talent.
 La Galerie Dior, for example, is regarded by tourists and Parisians alike as a must-see cultural attraction celebrating Monsieur Christian Dior, whose legendary creations have graced the streets of Paris since 1946.
-“The Foundation Louis Vuitton, located in this stunning building designed by architect Frank Ghery in the Bois de Boulogne, also has fun expos,” adds Muller, who claims this famous French designer’s foundation is a must-visit for modern and contemporary art.
+While you’re at it, swing by the Musée Yves Saint Laurent Paris for the Gold By Yves Saint Laurent exhibit, celebrating the emblematic shade that is engrained in the label’s design code.
+“The Foundation Louis Vuitton, located in this stunning building designed by architect Frank Ghery in the Bois de Boulogne, also has fun expos,” adds Caroline Muller, native Parisian and co-owner of Mad Lords, who claims this famous French designer’s foundation is a must-visit for modern and contemporary art.

 Where To Eat